Q. indefinite pronouns grammar.

 Note the neuter is never used as an impersonal subject: there is no prefix used at all in that case, as: uqe “it rains”; tiqe “it thaws” (PE14/56).

-In Quendian & Common Eldarin Verbal Structure from the 1940s, Tolkien said Quenya had an indefinite subject pronoun ᴹQ. a (PE22/94), and this pronoun also appeared in the contemporaneous Quenya Verbal System, in constructions resembling passive voice: i·nér né raiqa ar sí aphasta “the man was angry but now is in good humor” where a-phasta = “it pleases (him)” (PE22/124); masse akime aldar “where are the trees” more literally “where does one find trees” (PE22/125).
+The indefinite pronoun a also appeared in Quendian & Common Eldarin Verbal Structure from the 1940s as well as other documents documents in this period describing pronouns (PE22/94; PE23/75, 88, 93).
+This pronoun also appeared in the contemporaneous Quenya Verbal System, in constructions resembling passive voice: i·nér né raiqa ar sí aphastat “the man was angry but now is in good humor” where a-phasta = “it pleases (him)” (PE22/124); masse akime aldar “where are the trees” more literally “where does one find trees” (PE22/125).

-These same 1940s documents had a generic personal definite pronoun ᴹQ. e.
+These same 1940s documents had a third person singular pronoun ᴹQ. e “he, she, it” (PE23/75, 88, 93), which in later writings became se.
 The pronoun e briefly reappeared in notes from the late 1960s as an indefinite personal pronoun, but was soon changed to mo (PE22/154 notes #57, 68).
 For the most part, in the 1950s and 60s Tolkien seem to use mo/ma for indefinite pronouns, as discussed above.

 Element In